moadennagi/wazuh-api-client/README.md

 # Wazuh API client

 **A flexible Python client for interacting with the Wazuh API.**
-Supports 4.x version with modular route handlers and extensive functionality for managing agents, configurations, and more.
+Supports 4 version with modular route handlers and extensive functionality for managing agents, configurations, and more.

 ## Overview

 The Wazuh API client aims to simplify integrations with the Wazuh API by providing well-documented methods and abstractions for each available endpoint.
-Whether you need to manage agents, retrieve system configurations, or interface with other Wazuh components, this SDK offers a consistent and easy-to-use interface for your Python applications.

 ## Usage